searabbitx/param-racoon/README.md

     'http://example.com/some/endpoint'
 ```

-Looking for a specific string in response to recognize valid params:
+Looking for a specific string in the response to recognize valid params:

 ```bash
 param-racoon -w 'wordlist/params.txt' -m 'Success!' 'http://example.com/some/endpoint'
 ```

-Looking for a specific string in response to filter out invalid params:
+Looking for a specific string in the response to filter out invalid params:

 ```bash
 param-racoon -w 'wordlist/params.txt' -f 'Error!' 'http://example.com/some/endpoint'